A drum is a cylindrical shell surrounding a column of air, plus one or

 When a drumhead is struck, a vibratory pulse travels outward from the

 struck point.
-It travels in all directions toward the rim, from which
+It travels in all directions toward the rim of the

-the drumhead’s surface.
-Their frequencies depend on the diameter of
+surface.
+The component frequencies depend on the diameter of

 called hitting a dead spot.